OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 # Enable single sign-on for bot applications

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
-Teams Toolkit faciliates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high level APIs.
-This enalbes you to add single sign-on (SSO) features easily to your Teams application.
+Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high level APIs.
+This enables you to add single sign-on (SSO) features easily to your Teams application.

 For a bot application, SSO manifests as an Adaptive Card which the user can interact with to invoke the AAD consent flow.